 The business coursework required by the major introduces students to basics of accounting; economics; management information systems; quantitative business analysis; and the social, legal, ethical, and political environments within which businesses operate.

 The Black School of Business at Penn State Behrend major in General Business allows students to earn an associate degree in two years while providing a foundation for those students who qualify for admission to bachelor’s degree programs in business.

 Students are able to strengthen their skills in oral and written communication and quantitative reasoning which are essential for success in business careers.
 To develop a well-rounded graduate, students select supporting courses from those approved for general education.

 Why Choose Penn State Behrend for Your General Business Degree?

-- The school is listed in U.S. News & World Report’s America’s Best Business Schools and the Princeton Review’s Best 300 Business Schools.
+- The Black School of Business is listed in U.S. News & World Report’s America’s Best Business Schools and the Princeton Review’s Best 300 Business Schools.